metamn/react/content/blog/consistent-web-user-interfaces/index.md

 Until recent years creating consistent user interfaces required discipline and solid mental work.

 There were no tools and theory ensuring consistency in an UI.
-Designers and developers, working in a team, had to verify consistency with mental models.
-A technique which doesn't scale and is error-prone.
+Designers and developers, working in a team, had to verify consistency with mental efforts.
+An error-prone technique proven incapable to scale.

-Decades of innovation, three major iterations led to systems producing consistent user interfaces &mdash; at least for the web.
+After decades of innovation, three paradigm shifts today we have systems producing consistent user interfaces &mdash; at least for the web.

-It's worth understanding the process, and the results, by using an axiomatic approach.
-It makes the result complete and compact, a reference point for the future.
+It's worth understanding the process, and the results.

+To make it compact, usable as a reference point in the future, the rest of the document follows an axiomatic approach depicting the process and the results.

+It builds on glossary-like definitions and logically correct relations between them provided by a knowledge graph.
+Enjoy!

 ## User interfaces